 When Would a Pedestrian Be At Fault For a Car Accident?

-When most people hear about pedestrian accidents, they immediately assume that the driver is at fault.
+Most people immediately assume the driver is at fault when they hear about pedestrian accidents.
 This is not always the case.
-There are plenty of incidents in which an at fault pedestrian causes an accident.
+There are plenty of incidents where an at-fault pedestrian causes an accident.
 For example, a pedestrian may be at fault for an accident if they:

-Any type of auto accident, especially those involving pedestrians, happens so fast.
-It’s so hard to absorb and remember all the crucial details that occurred in only a few seconds before the collision.
+Any auto accident, especially those involving pedestrians, happens so fast.
+It’s hard to absorb and remember all the crucial details that occurred only a few seconds before the collision.
 Because of this, it’s often difficult for the parties involved to determine fault for the accident.
 That’s why it’s so important for injured pedestrians and drivers to talk to a lawyer after the accident.
-A Chicago personal injury lawyer can analyze the accident scene and look at all the evidence to figure out who caused the accident, and therefore, who deserves financial compensation.
+A Chicago personal injury lawyer can analyze the accident scene and look at all the evidence to determine who caused the accident and, therefore, who deserves financial compensation.

-So: what happens if a pedestrian caused an accident?
-In short, if an accident occurred due to a pedestrian’s negligence, then they have to cover the other party’s damages either through their liability insurance coverage or out of their own pockets.
+So: what happens if a pedestrian causes an accident?
+In short, if an accident occurred due to a pedestrian’s negligence, they have to cover the other party’s damages through their liability insurance coverage or out of their own pockets.

 When Would a Driver Be At Fault For a Car Accident?

-• Don’t follow traffic laws (for example: they run a red light or a stop sign)
+- Don’t follow traffic laws (they run a red light or a stop sign)

 How to Prove Liability in a Pedestrian Accident

-• Duty of Care: Everyone must exercise reasonable care while on the roads, regardless of if they’re in a vehicle, on a bike, or just walking down the street.
+- Duty of Care: Everyone must exercise reasonable care while on the roads, regardless of whether they’re in a vehicle, on a bike, or just walking down the street.

-• Duty Dereliction: The at-fault party violated this duty of care by acting negligently.
+- Duty Dereliction: The at-fault party negligently violated this duty of care.

 Is Illinois an At-Fault State?